 The Night by Elie Wiesel

-The Second World War was probably the cruelest periods of all times.
-The author of this novel was Jewish who managed to survive, which was the real miracle.
-He witnessed sufferings, pain, and death, and decided to share this experience with the whole world for everybody to remember and to understand what a nightmare it was.
+The Second World War was probably the cruelest period of all time.
+The author of this novel was Jewish and managed to survive, which was a real miracle.
+He witnessed suffering, pain, and death, and decided to share this experience with the whole world for everybody to remember and to understand what a nightmare it was.
 Cutie Cullen describes the hardship of the author: “The death of his family, the loss of faith in God, and the belief that his days in the camps will never end are all the times Elie is in his own personal night, a time when he is so consumed by the gloom that he has no reason to live” (Cutie Cullen, “The Life and Experiences of Elie Wiesel”).

 To conclude, the war deprived Elie of everything he had: faith, family, and hope.
 It took a little boy and made him suffer for the rest of his life.
 This particular example is one of many others.
 Although some part of Elie died in the camps, there were people whose destiny was even worse, and he saw it with his own eyes.
 Today, the memories of that war serve one purpose: to remind people that it must never happen again!